ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 ## Define or manage policies for information barriers

 Currently, information barriers policies are defined and managed in the Office 365 Security & Compliance Center using PowerShell cmdlets.
-This is typically done by a compliance administrator or a global administrator.
+This is typically done by a compliance administrator or a global administrator, and requires familiarity with PowerShell cmdlets (and parameters).

 ### Define an information barriers policy